DVHKAB00122/coding-challenge/README.md

 ## Overview

-    Our system ingests search term data from Google Adwords into a S3 Data Lake, one possible format is CSV.
+    The system ingests search term data from Google Adwords into a S3 Data Lake, one possible format is CSV.

     Once ingested we score each search term with its Return On Ad Spend (ROAS).